shirish93/shirish93.github.io/_posts/2022-08-12-hoarding-engineer.md

 ### Strategies for Overcoming Inertia:

 1. Start small: Pilot programs showcasing the benefits of consistent utilization in specific teams can build momentum and overcome resistance.
-2. Transparency and communication: Engaging stakeholders in open dialogue about the challenges of hoarding and the potential benefits of change fosters understanding and buy-in.
+2. Transparency and communication: Engaging stakeholders in open dialogue about the challenges of hoarding and the potential benefits of change allows for understanding and buy-in.
 3. Data-driven approach: Quantifying the negative impacts of hoarding and the potential gains from change, using metrics like employee satisfaction, innovation rates, or product development cycle times, can build a compelling case for action.
 4. Incentives and recognition: Recognizing and rewarding individuals who champion the shift towards consistent utilization can encourage broader adoption.